Wrexham A.F.C.: The glory years (1968–1982)

-1982–1992
+A steady decline (1982–1991)

 The summer of 1982 saw Bobby Roberts appointed the club's new manager.
 Relegation meant the club had dire financial problems, resulting in the sale of many of the club's experienced and talented players.
-Frank Carrdus, Ian Edwards, Mick Vinter and Wayne Cegieski had already left during the summer, Steve Fox, Joey Jones, Dixie McNeil and Billy Ronson soon followed.
+Frank Carrodus, Ian Edwards, Mick Vinter and Wayne Cegieski had already left during the summer, Steve Fox, Joey Jones, Dixie McNeil and Billy Ronson soon followed.
 Wrexham were again relegated to the Fourth Division after plummeting from apparent mid-table security.
 The club's slide continued into the following season, and only goal difference prevented Wrexham from being forced to apply for re-election to the League.

 The 1984–85 season saw Wrexham take on FC Porto in European competition.
-Wrexham won the home leg with a 1–0 victory, but in the second leg Porto showed their class and were 3–0 up after 38 minutes.
-However, Wrexham pulled goals back and the game finished 4–4 with Wrexham advancing on away goals.
+Wrexham won the home leg with a 1–0 victory, but in the second leg, Porto showed their class and were 3–0 up after 38 minutes.
+However, Wrexham pulled goals back and the game finished 4–3, making it 4–4 on aggregate with Wrexham advancing on away goals.
 The second round draw was to pair Wrexham with Italian side AS Roma, managed by Sven-Göran Eriksson.
 Wrexham lost 3–0 on aggregate over the two legs.
-Their league performance was even more dire than the previous year, and by the time Bobby Roberts was finally removed from his post, Wrexham were rock-bottom of the entire Football League.
+Their league performance was even more dire than the previous year, and by the time Bobby Roberts was finally removed from his post, Wrexham was rock-bottom of the entire Football League.

 Former Racecourse favourite Dixie McNeil was appointed caretaker manager, and immediately inspired a revival that saw Wrexham win 7 of their last 10 matches and comfortably finish clear of having to apply for re-election, which earned him the job on a permanent basis that summer.
 His first season in charge saw the team finish mid-table position in an average season, he led the team to a Welsh Cup final win over Kidderminster Harriers.
-1986 saw Wrexham make a return to European football with a first round draw against Maltese side FC Zurrieq, whom they beat 7–0 on aggregate to earn a second round tie against Real Zaragoza which they drew 2–2 with on aggregate but they went out on away-goals.
+1986 saw Wrexham make a return to European football with a first-round draw against Maltese side FC Zurrieq, whom they beat 7–0 on aggregate to earn a second-round tie against Real Zaragoza which they drew 2–2 with on aggregate but they went out on away goals.

 Following the Bradford City stadium fire in May 1985, legislation on ground safety at all football grounds was brought into effect.
 This eventually led to the closure of the Mold Road stand because it did not reach the necessary safety standards.
 Led by Dixie McNeil, Wrexham reached the Fourth Division play-offs in 1989, having finished seventh in the league.
 Wrexham beat Scunthorpe United in the semi-final 5–1 on aggregate, but narrowly lost to Leyton Orient 2–1 in the final.
 After Wrexham started the next season with just 3 wins from 13 league games, Dixie McNeil resigned before his inevitable sacking.